waffle-maker/waffle.io/CAREERS.md

 ### The Team

-We’re a distributed team of four, with two in Boulder, CO and two in Raleigh, NC.
-For now we’re only accepting candidates who are willing to relocate to Boulder.
+We’re a distributed team, with teammates in Boulder, CO and Raleigh, NC.

 We run as a startup inside a big company.
 That means we do our own sales, marketing, devops, and of course product, development, and support.
-As an engineer, you’ll have a hand in everything.
+Each of us wears many hats.

 ### The Tech